kubosho/simple-music-player/README.md

-Music player in browser
+Simple music player
 =======================

-Music player in browser.
+Simple music player in browser.
 Use a Web Audio API.

 ## Demo